 ABSTRACT: Ken Binmore has argued that social preferences interpreted as revealed preferences, i.e. as behavioral dispositions rather than as mental events, are empty constructs.
 This paper shows that social preference models of behavior are not empty but constitute genuine causal explanations of behavior: They indicate how the environment causes behavior.
 To make that point, I construct a semi-formal framework to reduce utility functions to what I call "behavior functions".
 Once I have translated social utility functions into social behavior functions, the emptiness criticism is easily rebutted.

 2013, The Road to Rejection and the Burden of Methodology: F. A. Hayek Reassessed.
-PhD obtained from the University of Leuven (KUL), Belgium.
+PhD obtained from the KU Leuven, Belgium.

 ABSTRACT: In this dissertation, I try to solve the puzzle of the “transformation” of Friedrich Hayek (1899-1992) and draw some normative conclusions from this episode.
 Hayek scholars hold that, around 1936, the technical economist Hayek “transformed” into a broad philosopher, interested not only in economics but also in the history and methodology of economics and its normative implications.
 In the standard account, Hayek became a philosopher because he came to realize that there were philosophical reasons why his fellow economists disagreed with his economics.
 More specifically, Hayek believed that his fellow economists had blindly imitated the methods of the natural sciences.
 He concluded that he could only convince them about the value of his economics if he could explain them that their “scientistic” methodology is mistaken.
 I show that this standard account is wrong.
 Hayek never transformed into a philosopher: textual analysis shows that he has always been a philosophical economist.
 On the other hand, something was clearly happening in the 1930s.
 I argue that this was a crucial period in the maturing of economics as a scientific discipline and that the philosopher-economist Hayek was a victim of this maturation process.
 The idea that scientific disciplines mature comes from Thomas Kuhn.
 On the basis of a thorough study of the history of the natural sciences, Kuhn showed that a scientific discipline becomes mature when it settles upon one particular “paradigm” that contains the official methodology of that discipline and thus specifies how a scientist should do science in that discipline.
 In an immature discipline, by contrast, there are many different competing schools with their own methods.
 The paradigmatic methodology on which economists gradually found an agreement in the 1930s instructed economists, much like the physicists, to construct elegant mathematical models of economic phenomena and use statistical analysis to test them against empirical data.
 For some period, Hayek tried both measuring and modeling, but he ultimately opted for a nonempirical and nonmathematical kind of theorizing, typical of the Austrian school of economics.
 This became increasingly unacceptable to his colleagues, who were joining the consensual paradigm.
 Hayek, however, believed he had good methodological reasons for his nonempirical and nonmathematical approach and increasingly gave the economic discussions with his colleagues a methodological twist.
 Again, this was unacceptable to these colleagues-economists.
 As is common in the Kuhnian stage of matured science, they felt that the days of great methodological debates were over and that it was time to be practical and just do science.
 So they ended up rejecting Hayek.
 I argue that there are good reasons why even social science should be mathematical and empirical.
 Social science should be mathematical because it should be empirical, and it should be empirical because it should not be decoupled from social reality.
 Moreover, I argue that there are good reasons why social scientists should not reason too much about methodology.
 I show that Hayek performed best when accidental circumstances kept him from “methodologizing” and that things go wrong when he increased his methodological efforts.